matter-labs/zksync-web-era-docs/docs/dev/developer-guides/contracts/contracts.md

 - Contract-local recursion is not supported.
 - Internal function pointers are not supported.

-For smart contract compilation using Solidity or Vyper, [check here for their plugin](https://github.com/matter-labs/hardhat-zksync).
+For smart contract compilation using Solidity or Vyper, [check the correspondent Hardhat plugins here](../../../api/hardhat/plugins.md).

 Ethereum cryptographic primitives like `ecrecover`, `keccak256` and `sha256` are supported as precompiles.
 No actions are required from your side as all the calls to the precompiles are done by the compiler under the hood.